cschorn01/salesforce-automated-crm/README.md

 ## ![Description](https://img.shields.io/badge/Description-FFFFFF?style=for-the-badge)

 Salesforce Apex scripts, with tests, for automating customer interactions.
+This is the basis for a larger project that automates most of the role of a secretary for a financial advisor.

 ## ![Functionality](https://img.shields.io/badge/Functionality-FFFFFF?style=for-the-badge)

+Within Salesforce these scripts will be run daily by a batching request.
+Each script grabs all the clients with data pertinent to that day.
+The scripts will send emails, delegate tasks, and setup meetings for you.
+All that is needed is a scheduler and they can run every morning.

 ## ![File Structure](https://img.shields.io/badge/file_structure-FFFFFF?style=for-the-badge)
 <!-- Emoji Cheat Sheet: https://github.com/ikatyang/emoji-cheat-sheet/blob/master/README.md -->